What Do Art, Drama, or Music Professor Do?

 What Do Art, Drama, and Music Professors Do On a Daily Basis?

-Art, Drama, and Music Professors state the following job skills are important in their day-to-day work.
+When polled, Art, Drama, and Music Professors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.